Evan

 Microsoft Intune

-Microsoft Intune supports automated provisioning integrated with Microsoft identity services.
+Microsoft Intune supports enrollment and provisioning options that can work with Microsoft identity services, including Entra ID joined device scenarios.
 Enrollment options include:

 • Apple Automated Device Enrollment